Accounting firms have fierce competition, and you’ll struggle to attract new clients if you don’t have a solid marketing strategy.

 These could be people that have visited your website, subscribed to your email list, or followed you on social media.

-In marketing, this is referred to as retargeting or remarketing.
+In marketing for accountants, this is referred to as retargeting or remarketing.

 These are people that are already interested in what you do, so it’s much easier to convert them into clients.